 Haynes compiled 12.4 WAR for the White Sox, good for 39th in team history.
 He threw to a 3.14 ERA over 1,007 2⁄3 innings and a 114 ERA+ — only 16 pitchers in White Sox history have thrown at least 1,000 innings for the team and posited a lower ERA.

 Edwin Encarnacíon, who would grow up to one day be paid $12 million to hit .157 for -0.4 WAR on the 2020 White Sox, was born in La Romana, Dominican Republic.

 Former White Sox reliever Hoyt Wilhelm was elected to the Baseball Hall of Fame, garnering 83.8% of the vote in his eighth year on the ballot.
 In the previous election of 1984, Wilhelm had fallen just 13 votes shy of enshrinement, with 72% of the vote.
 Wilhelm pitched six full seasons for the White Sox, the most time logged with any of the knuckleballer’s nine franchises.
-He had a career 16.3 WAR with the White Sox, along with a 1.97 ERA, 99 saves and a 0.935 WHIP.
+He had a career 16.3 WAR with the White Sox, along with a 1.97 ERA, 41 wins, 99 saves and a 0.935 WHIP.

-Future White Sox broadcaster Lou Brock was also elected with Wilhelm.
+Former White Sox broadcaster Lou Brock was also elected with Wilhelm.